The-Knights-of-Ni/5206-docs/docs/software/build_systems.md

 ### Apache Commons Math & Geometry

-We use this library mainly used for vector math.
-However it's geometry utilities could be useful for pathfinding.
+We use this library mainly used for vector math and linear algebra.
+However, its geometry utilities could be useful for pathfinding.

 - [Info on Apache Commons Math](https://commons.apache.org/proper/commons-math/)